corteva/code-challenge-template/README.md

   - /api/weather/stats
 - To use the API start your local server and paste the following url in your browser
   - `http://127.0.0.1:8000/api/weather`
-- These are all list APIs that have a default pagination size of 100 and can be filtered using the Filters form on the page
+- These are all list APIs that have a default pagination size of 100 and can be filtered using the Filters form on the page.